ippontech/blog-usa/posts/innovative-snowflake-features-caching.md

 During the course of this blog, we've examined the three cache structures Snowflake uses to improve query performance.
 For a study on the performance benefits of using the Result Set and Warehouse Storage caches, look at [Caching in Snowflake Data Warehouse](https://community.snowflake.com/s/article/Caching-in-Snowflake-Data-Warehouse).

 As always, for more information on how Ippon Technologies, a Snowflake partner, can help your organization utilize the benefits of Snowflake for a migration from a traditional Data Warehouse, Data Lake or POC, contact sales@ipponusa.com.
----
-[^1] FDN: *Flocon de Neige*, the proprietary file format which Micro-Partitions are stored as.

-[^2] When defining a multi-column clustering key, the order of the columns matters.
-Snowflake recommends ordering columns from lowest to highest cardinality.
-In addition, when using a particularly high cardinality column, it is recommended to define the clustering key as an expression on that column in order to reduce the number of distinct values.

-[^3] Snowflake does not currently support fixed-size arrays or arrays of elements of a specific non-VARIANT type.

-[^4] XML is supported but is currently on public preview (meaning support for XML parsing and storage is functional, just not released fully into Production).